flukejones/room4doom/README.md

   - [ ] OPL2 emulation (a lot of work here)
   - [ ] Load music from extra wads (needs `UMAPINFO` parsing)
 - [x] CLI options (use `--help`)
+- [x] Nuked Visplanes from orbit.
+Code is now much faster and cleaner

 See the **[TODO](./TODO.md)** for more.